CivicActions/accessibility/Onboarding.md

 We want everyone at CivicActions to get an 80% or higher in this quiz.
 If you don't score high enough, feel free to engage with the Accessibility Team or to simply take the exam again.

-### Trello card - install a web accessibility tool like [WebAim's WAVE Toolbar extension/plugin](https://wave.webaim.org/extension/)

-Installing an accessibility browser extension and [learning the basics of how to use it](https://www.youtube.com/watch?v=ITUDiTgAZY0&t=270s) is important for everyone creating web content.

 ## Trello card - Participate in our Basic workshop (1hr)